 As one trucking executive put it, “I could utilize the new barges tomorrow if they were available.”
 Hardware goods and non-hazardous liquids are difficult for trucks to ship.
 The weight of this type of cargo is very heavy with respect to the volume.
 A semi-truck carrying nuts and bolts will travel only half full because the gross weight limit is reached.

-Existing shipping logistics requires the use of rail and semi-trucks for carrying cargo.
+Existing shipping logistics require the use of rail and semi-trucks for carrying cargo.
 The Panama Canal doubled its cargo handling capacity in 2016.
-Gulf coast ports are the fastest growing ports in the country.
-West coast ports are no longer growing.
+Gulf Coast ports are the fastest-growing ports in the country.
+West Coast ports are no longer growing.
 The result is a huge bottleneck of cargo.
 In one US port, container cargo handling increased truck traffic by over 50 percent onto urban highways.
 Wait times and delays are common and increasing.
 Customers want a product immediately or at least by a known delivery date.
 The length of time a product takes to get to a distribution warehouse can be weeks.
 Most consumer and commercial products a have long journey before they are next day available.
 Inventories are maintained at distribution centers.

 A container arriving at a port is moved to a transloader.
 The container cargo is then organized for shipment.
 The InnoBarge project creates an interface between the transloader and a drayage or final mile package delivery service.
 In the drone package delivery configuration, the barge pod with drones is the final mile delivery to the customer.